Marathon des Sables

 International Film Festival Marrakech

 Since 2001, the International Film Festival Marrakech has been held yearly.
 The King of Morocco started the festival in order to encourage people from all over the world to see its movies.
 It has become among the world’s most prestigious film festivals.

 Major figures and stars in the movie industry attend this festival every year, which is held in various locations throughout Marrakech.
 They often mingle with the year’s attendees.
 Every year there is a competition to determine whose movie is best.
-Actors, directors, and screenwriters serve as the judges for the competition.
-The festival also typically includes talk series where prominent filmmakers speak in front of hundreds of students, journalists and their peers in the industry.
+Actors, directors, and screenwriters serve as judges for the competition.
+The festival also typically includes talk series where prominent filmmakers speak in front of hundreds of students, journalists, and their peers in the industry.